Why Do Men Find Women’s Legs So Alluring?

-Researchers have spent far less time studying men’s attraction to women’s legs than the typical man on the street devotes to gazing at them . . . and maybe finding himself spellbound by them.
-So—to heterosexual males at least—what’s so special about female gams?
+Researchers have spent far less time studying men’s attraction to women’s legs than the typical man on the street devotes to gazing at them and maybe finding himself spellbound by them.
+To heterosexual males at least, what’s so special about female gams?

 In preparation for this post, I first examined what evolutionary biologists have theorized about this phenomenon, and found most of their findings limited and inconclusive.
-Two of scientists' discoveries, however (see, e.g., “Why do men lust after women with long legs?”, Quora.com), seem to confirm what most men (lay experts that they are!) already grasp intuitively.
-That is, studies have shown that (1) men prefer women with longer than average legs, and (2) they also favor women who have a higher leg length to body ratio—and, interestingly, the opposite is true of women’s preferences in men.
+Two of scientists' discoveries, however (see, Quora.com, “Why do men lust after women with long legs?”) seem to confirm what most men (lay experts that they are) already grasp intuitively: That is, studies have shown that men prefer women with longer-than-average legs, and they also favor women who have a higher leg length to body ratio—and, interestingly, the opposite is true of women’s preferences in men.

-Still, my later investigation of several Web forums centering on this age-old, so-intriguing topic was much more fertile.
+Still, my later investigation of several web forums centering on this age-old topic was much more fertile.
 And they are what constitute the main focus of this post.
 In essence, what I learned from these forums is that a man’s bestowing so much attention on a woman’s legs is perhaps best understood as a kind of “visual foreplay” for them.

 Yet, regardless of how this attraction is appreciated, the word that probably best characterizes such an allure is tantalizing—or, in some cases, taunting.
 Note the words of this respondent: “With clothing, legs can . . . be both revealed and concealed, which makes them almost uniquely empowered to allow women to tease and seduce men and inflame their imaginations.
 Legs being long, a little can be revealed, then a little more, then . . . and so on, all the way up.
 It all depends on how much [the woman] wants to show.
-And sometimes less can be more.
-In addition, the momentary flash of legs through a slit skirt while a woman is in stride or crossing her legs can burn a potent image into a receptive man’s mind . . . [partly] because they suggest sexual availability” (Quora.com).
+And sometimes less can be more.”
+(Quora.com).

 Additionally, many exercises touted especially for women promise how much they’ll improve their legs’ muscle tone, and so increase their seductiveness.
 In short—and frankly, this is rather sad to say—all manner of things are promoted that almost compel women to regard their bodies as sex objects, presumably to help them most effectively appeal to a male’s senses—that is, sight (emphasizing shape, lines, and curves), as well as texture and touch.